Exctues/Wumpus/readme.txt

+Open WUMPUS_REPORT to look at brief introduction.
+There some pictures too.

 0) Use 'cd' to navigate to the working directory (where files live)
 1) run wumpus.pl using "swipl wumpus.pl" command.
 2) After that, you should write "start(L)." command.
 L is list of all solutions which will be printed in pyinput.txt.